mathie/mathie.github.io/_posts/2005/2005-10-07-sales-job-opening-at-logicalware-ltd.markdown

 Salary is negotiable, depending on experience.
 </blockquote>

-If you can think of anybody who might fancy this kind of job, maybe even just part time at the beginning, do let me know (and I'll see if I can't arrange myself a finders' fee this time!) or just send an email directly to <a href="mailto:careers@logicalware.com">careers@logicalware.com</a>.
+If you can think of anybody who might fancy this kind of job, maybe even just part time at the beginning, do let me know (and I'll see if I can't arrange myself a finders' fee this time!) or just send an email directly to [careers@logicalware.com](mailto:careers@logicalware.com).